ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 `volatile-ttl` | Evicts keys that expire, and tries to evict keys with a shorter time to live (TTL) first.
 {: caption="Table 1.
 Available Redis eviction policies" caption-side="top"}

-Note on `volatile` and `allkeys`.
-When using an `allkeys` policy, the algorithm chooses which keys to evict from the set of all keys.
-When using a `volatile` policy, the algorithm chooses to evict keys that have either [expire](https://redis.io/commands/expire) or have a [time-to-live (TTL)](https://redis.io/commands/ttl) set.
-When using a `volatile` policy, if there are no keys that match the policy, no keys are evicted.
+With an `allkeys` policy, the algorithm chooses which keys to evict from the set of all keys.
+With a `volatile` policy, the algorithm chooses to evict keys that have either [expired](https://redis.io/commands/expire) or have a [time-to-live (TTL)](https://redis.io/commands/ttl) set.
+In a `volatile` policy, if there are no keys that match the policy, no keys are evicted.
+{: .tip}

 ### Other settings
 {: #redis-cache-other-settings}

 Policy|Behavior|Notes
 ---------|---------|------------
 `appendonly` | Default value, `yes`.
-Enables Redis data to be written to disk. | If you are just caching data, you want to set this value to `no`.
+Enables Redis data to be written to disk. | If you are caching data, you want to set this value to `no`.
 `stop-writes-on-bgsave-error` | Default value, `yes`.
 Redis stops accepting writes if it detects an unsuccessful backup snapshot.| For caching, you can set to `no`.
 `maxmemory-samples` | Tunes the LRU algorithm, default value `5`. | [Redis Docs Link](https://redis.io/topics/lru-cache#approximated-lru-algorithm)
 {: caption="Table 2.
 Redis cache settings " caption-side="top"}